Realizar busca

 • Chair: Rodrigo Soares (Insper)

-• Keynote Address 2 (75min): “Estimating and Interpreting the Effects of Firms on Labor Market Outcomes” – David Card (University of California at Berkeley)
+• Keynote (75min): David Card (University of California at Berkeley)

 • Santiago Levy (UNDP and Brookings Institution)